hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 #### Features and Tricks in RM Training

-- We recommand using the [Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf)and[rm-static](https://huggingface.co/datasets/Dahoas/rm-static) datasets for training the reward model.
+- We recommend using the [Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf)and[rm-static](https://huggingface.co/datasets/Dahoas/rm-static) datasets for training the reward model.
 - We support 2 kinds of loss function named `log_sig`(used by OpenAI) and `log_exp`(used by Anthropic).
 - We log the training accuracy `train/acc`, `reward_chosen` and `reward_rejected` to monitor progress during training.
 - We use cosine-reducing lr-scheduler for RM training.